 Instructions and points to remember

-These are vital things you need to keep in mind while applying and sending documents.
+You need to keep these vital things in mind while applying and sending documents.

 Pointers on filling out the application forms